 - Add the salt, pepper, and Herbes de Provence which is a dried herb mix common in French cooking.

-- Add vegetable broth and bring the soup to a simmer.
-Leave it be, stirring occasionally, for about ten minutes or so.
+- Add vegetable broth (you can also use chicken broth) and bring the soup to a simmer over high heat.
+Lower the heat and leave it be, stirring occasionally, for about ten minutes or so.

-- Puree the soup and then add some cream and fresh parsley.
+- Puree the soup with an immersion blender and then add some heavy cream and fresh parsley.
 Add a splash of apple cider vinegar and the soup is ready to serve.

 You can make this soup ahead and keep it in the refrigerator, but if you want to freeze the soup I recommend leaving the cream out.
 It doesn’t freeze well.
 When you thaw and warm the soup to serve you can add it then and it will be delicious.